Maryland Car Accident Lawyer

 If you are hurt in a car accident, you can file a claim with your insurance company for coverage under your Personal Injury Protection (PIP) coverage, regardless of who was at fault in the accident.
 This no-fault insurance should pay your medical bills and other reasonable expenses, including reimbursement for lost wages for the time you are out of work.
 Unfortunately, most people only carry the minimum required amount of $2,500 in coverage, which may not cover all of your needs.
 Even if you carry as much as $20,000 in PIP, this sadly may not be enough to fully compensate you if you are seriously injured.

 The process for filing a no-fault claim should be relatively simple, but often it is not.
 Insurance companies will still review your policy and the circumstances of the accident and may deny the claim if they can find any grounds to do so.
-If you need help filing your claim, or if your claim is denied, call Steinhardt, Siskind & Associates, LLC for a free consultation regarding your situation.
+If you need help filing your claim, or if your claim is denied, call Steinhardt, Siskind & Lieberman, LLC for a free consultation regarding your situation.

 Holding the At-Fault Driver Accountable